It is a holistic grassroots campaign for the sustainable empowerment of poor households.

 This but one of many simple green products that together at the level of both household and (collectively) at the level of community will make significant differences in the daily lives of these households.

-We have now combined with the HotBox, the Jompy, an exciting water purification system, as well as a biomass stove that will produce charcoal at the same time as food is being cooked!
+We have now combined with the HotBox, an exciting water purification system, as well as a biomass stove that will produce charcoal at the same time as food is being cooked!

 Create your own unique website with customizable templates.